EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Feel free to use this plugin now.
 When the final version rolls out, you'll have a smooth transition.

+#### Grunt.js

+To develop with grunt place Gruntfile.js file inside the plugin root during development.
+The paths inside Gruntfile.js are setup from within the plugin root, so placing it anywhere else without changing the paths will cause an error.

 <br />

 #### Minimum Requirements